 To improve the propulsive efficiency of the engine, the open fan concept is currently the most efficient and sustainable option.

-The goal is to reduce CO2 emissions by 80%.
+The goal is to reduce fuel lifecycle CO2 emissions by up to 80%.

 Hybrid-electric